-I first met Dr. Richard back in 2018.
-He drove several hours across states to see me at another doctor’s office to help me with my case.
-I am yet to meet a doctor who is that giving, and that dedicated and caring for his patients.
+I first met Dr. Richard in 2018.
+He drove several hours across the states to see me at another doctor’s office to help me with my case.
+I have yet to meet a doctor who is that giving, that dedicated, and that caring for his patients.

-Second time I met at NeuroRadiance office in Ohio where we worked on giving me Laser Therapy Transcranial Near-Infrared Laser Application and he chose to give it me in places away from where my cancer was/is.
+The second time I met at the NeuroRadiance office in Ohio, where we worked on giving me Laser therapy transcranial Near-Infrared Laser Application and he chose to give it to me in places away from where my cancer was/is.
 I took 6 sessions, and I remember that what he did gave me my dreams back for a few weeks!

 SPECT Scan Analysis

 The doctor gave me his time to look at my SPECT Scan that took place in September 2019.
 Here are his thoughts as I got them:

 The SPECT definitely proves that you do not have residual tumor cells in your brain – the surgical region showed no little spikes or areas of increased flow and no patterns that would suggest tumor growth of any kind.
 This is confirmed with the stability on the MRI images, but until the SPECT it was possible that some cells were still present that could become a problem.

 Now you can consider yourself cured of grade II astrocytoma despite all the things we think and hear about those kinds of tumors!!
 This is a tribute to all that you have done.

 I wasn’t sure if they pointed this out or not, but the absence of activity in the region of the surgery is significant — and remember you have neuroplasticity on your side and the lack of blood flow activity in this region does not mean a lack of function — pathways have changed and rerouted and function can remain intact.